This post may contain affiliate links, please see my disclosure policy for details.

 Just be sure not to use it on azaleas, berries, cilantro, cucumbers, garlic, parsley, pumpkins, rhododendron, squash, strawberries, sweet potatoes and others plants that prefer acidic soil.

-9. To nourish calcium-loving plants |
+9. Use wood ash to nourish calcium-loving plants |

 With its high calcium levels, wood ash is a wonderful soil additive for those plants that like extra calcium such as beans, broccoli, Brussels sprouts, cabbage, cauliflower, celery, lettuce, peas, potatoes, spinach and tomatoes.

-10. To deter garden pests |
+10. Use wood ash tdeter garden pests |

 Sprinkle wood ash around the base of your plants to deter slugs and snails from attacking them.